-The IPA for Spanish Language Learning: Consonants Posted by Jakob Gibbons on Oct 14, 2015 in Learning, Pronunciation, Uncategorized
+The IPA for Spanish Language Learning: Consonants Posted by Jakob Gibbons on Oct 14, 2015 in Learning, Uncategorized

 Did you learn Spanish out of a textbook in high school but still struggle to hold a conversation that doesn’t involve ordering food?
 Or maybe you’ve been speaking Spanish for years but are fed up with that awful acent that gets you made fun of everywhere you travel?
 I’ve had plenty of students with both of these linguistic diseases, and my tried-and-true prescribed remedy is the IPA.

 While a frosty Indian Pale Ale might loosen up your lips for language practice, this post is about the International Phonetic Alphabet (or el Alfabeto Fonético Internacional).
 It’s the secret language devised by linguists to document and scientifically describe every single meaningful sound that occurs in any human language.
 It’s how we quantify the parts that make up a language, what makes the letter <f> sound like /f/*.
 It’s how we demonstrate that the sound made by the Spanish letter <v> isn’t a labiodental fricative like its English cousin, but instead a bilabial approximant, somewhere between English /b/ and /v/.
 Don’t worry — I’ll explain that one later in this post.

 Basically the IPA is the user’s manual to your multilingual mouth, and it’s time to get it out and start reading it.
 I’ll be honest: it’s gonna take some time to learn.
 But if you can spare a couple long afternoons or several hours over the course of the week, it might be the best investment you’ve ever made in your language learning.

 Earlier this year I made a series of three posts on our Language News blog explaining how language learners can use the IPA.
 The first post was about consonants, the most straightforward part, and all the same principles apply for learning Spanish.